brgrd/ReMarkAble/README.md

    - Under "Source", select **Deploy from a branch**
    - Select branch: **main** and folder: **/ (root)**
    - Click **Save**
-   - Your site will be live at `https://yourusername.github.io/ReMarkable` in 1-2 minutes
+   - Your site will be live at `https://brgrd.github.io/ReMarkAble` in 1-2 minutes

-3. **Update README links**
-   - Replace `yourusername` in the README with your actual GitHub username
-   - Commit and push the changes

 ### Making Updates